nathandaven/bynathandaven/_CONTENT_/video/atlantas-parking-housing-crisis.md

 The reason we’re seeing all this parking is a bit of a catch-22 situation.
 Really, it comes down to the banks.
 The banks need to make their money back on their investments, and in the red hot housing market, they’re only seeing those numbers on luxury level rentals.

 Banks therefore still only approve projects that include parking — luxury level projects.
 At the luxury level, the construction of parking is less significant.
-They are simply able to make more money with less units, more parking, and higher rents.[13](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-13-139320180)
+They are simply able to make more money with less units, more parking, and higher rents.

 ![](/assets/video/atlantas-parking-housing-crisis/2F609d0f78-bb1d-4009-b18b-b3fa2c9a5208_1920x1080.jpg)